adamwoolhether/algo/README.md

 #️⃣ **For every 7 data elements stored in the hash table, it should have 10 cells**
 **Load Factor:** the ratio of data to cells.
 #️⃣ _Ideal load factor:_`0.7` = `7 elements / 10 cells`

+## Stacks and Queues
+These are simply _arrays with restrictions_, specifically suitable for handling temporary data, with an emphasis on the _order_ data is handled.

+### Stacks
+A LIFO data structure.
+Three constraints:
+* Data is inserted at the end of the stack.
+* Data is deleted from the end of the stack.
+* Only the last element can be read.

+_Pushing onto the stack_: inserting data.
+_Popping from the stack_: removing data.
+_Peaking_: reading the last element without removal.

+Stacks are _abstract data types_: a data structure with a theoretical set of rules revlolving around some other concrete data structure.
+Abstract data structures help prevent bugs and give us mental models to work with for a problem.

+### Queues
+A FIFO data structure.
+Three constraints:
+* Data is inserted at the end of the queue.
+* Data is delete from the fron of the queue.
+* Only the first elemen can be read.

+_Enqueue_: inserting data.
+_Dequeue_: removing data.
+_Peaking_: reading the last element without removal.